Frequently Asked Questions

 Swimmers generally train in swimming pools during the winter to build up a solid base of endurance swimming.
 Many swimmers also combine indoor training with regular outdoor swims to remain acclimatised to the cold water.
 The more cold water swimming you do, the more likely you are to generate brown adipose tissue, or 'brown fat' which helps insulate you in the water.
 It takes more than one season for your body to accumulate brown fat rather than the more normal white fat which more sedentary people carry.

-The swimming training season in Dover starts on the first Saturday in May and runs until the end of the season in September.
+The swimming training season in Dover starts on the first Saturday in May and runs until the end of the season in September, every Saturday and Sunday.
 During this period, Freda Streeter and her team kindly donate their time, experience and wisdom in helping as many swimmers as possible achieve their goal.

 What about stretching?